Student Membership Frequently Asked Questions

 What benefits are available for Student Members?

 There are many opportunities to network and develop your skills through SPE programs and events.
-We also offer discounts on resources and access to a global community to help build relationships with your peers.
+We also offer discounts on resources, scholarships and fellowships, and access to a global community to help build relationships with your peers.
 For more information on specific benefits, visit our Student page or our Member Resource Center.

 I am from a Sanctioned country.
 Can I still be an SPE member?